Deleted scene: Formats

 Deleted or extended scenes may be in any of several different formats.
 They may or may not feature finished special effects (especially in science fiction and fantasy films in which visual effects are more expensive), and the film quality may or may not be the same as in the rest of the film, but that may depend only on how much post-production editing was done.

-Additionally, deleted scenes of animated films may not be in the form of a fully animated scene but instead be included in the form of an animatic or a blooper form, as is the case with the deleted scenes on the DVD release of Pixar's Toy Story and Finding Nemo.
+Additionally, deleted scenes of animated films may not be in the form of a fully animated scene, but instead be included in the form of an animatic or blooper, as is the case with the deleted scenes on the DVD releases of Pixar's Toy Story and Finding Nemo.

+"Cutting room floor"

+The figure of speech "cutting room floor" and its derivatives (such as "left on the cutting room floor") refers to the process where content is removed and abandoned.
+The phrase originates from the era when footage was captured on photographic film.
+Editors would physically cut the film to remove any unwanted frames before stitching the film together as a final piece in an editing or "cutting" room, occasionally removing entire scenes.
+Cut footage film was then pushed off the editing table and onto the floor below, and was swept up and discarded into a garbage can at the end of the working day.
+While the term is often applied in the context of filming, it is also used to refer to any piece ultimately left out of a final product or the process necessary to remove it.

 Parody

-The DVD release for The Hitchhiker's Guide to the Galaxy's feature film also featured not only a handful of regular deleted scenes but also two spoof "Really Deleted" scenes.
+The DVD release for The Hitchhiker's Guide to the Galaxy feature film featured not only a handful of regular deleted scenes but also two spoof "Really Deleted" scenes.

-YTVs ZAPX sometimes makes "deleted scenes" that are not genuine deleted scenes but random scenes of the movie with footage of the program's host, Simon, inserted into the clip, for that purpose.
+YTV's ZAPX sometimes makes "deleted scenes" that are not genuine deleted scenes but rather random scenes of the movie with footage of the program's host, Simon, inserted into the clip, for that purpose.

-On the DVD for UHF, "Weird Al" Yankovic provides commentary of the deleted scenes and emphasizes that there are hours of film footage but that they were all removed for good reasons.
+On the DVD for UHF, "Weird Al" Yankovic provides commentary for the deleted scenes and emphasizes that there are hours of film footage but that they were all removed for good reasons.